View this document as: a single page | multiple pages.

 Fair Evidence Requirements

-To be considered FAIR, identity evidence SHALL meet all the following requirements:
+To be considered FAIR, identity evidence SHALL meet all of the following requirements:

-1. It is likely that the evidence-issuing process would result in the delivery of the evidence to the person to whom it relates, such as delivery to a postal address.
+2. The evidence has an issuance process that results in the delivery of the evidence to the person to whom it relates, such as delivery to a postal address, issuance in person, or through a protected remote provisioning process.

-3. The evidence contains at least one reference number, a facial portrait, or sufficient attributes to uniquely identify the person to whom it relates.
+4. The evidence contains at least one reference number, a facial image or other biometric characteristic, or sufficient attributes to uniquely identify the person to whom it relates.

-4. The evidence contains physical (e.g., security printing, optically variable features, holograms) or digital security features that make it difficult to reproduce.
+5. The evidence contains physical (e.g., security printing, optically variable features, holograms) or digital (e.g., digitally signed assertions, addressable SIM or ESIM) security features that make it difficult to reproduce.

-5. The information on the evidence is able to be validated by an authoritative or credible source.
+6. Core attributes on the evidence can be validated against information held by an authoritative or credible source, as described in Sec.
+2.4.2.4.

-6. The evidence is able to be verified through an approved method, as provided in Sec.
+7. The evidence can be validated through an approved method, as provided in Sec.
 2.4.2.2.

 Strong Evidence Requirements

-In order to be considered STRONG, identity evidence SHALL meet all the following requirements:
+In order to be considered STRONG, identity evidence SHALL meet all of the following requirements:

-1. The issuing source of the evidence confirmed the claimed identity by following written procedures designed to enable it to have high confidence that it knows the real-life identity of the subject.
-Additionally, these procedures are subject to recurring oversight by regulatory or publicly accountable institutions, such as states, the federal government, and some regulated industries.
-Such procedures would include, but not be limited to, identity proofing at IAL2 or above.
+1. There is a reasonable expectation that the issuing source of the evidence confirmed the claimed identity by following written procedures (e.g., identity proofing at IAL2 or above) designed to provide assurance that the claimed identity is associated with the subject.
+Additionally, these procedures are subject to recurring oversight by regulatory or publicly accountable institutions, such as states, the Federal Government, and some regulated industries.

-2. It is likely that the evidence-issuing process would result in the delivery of the evidence to the person to whom it relates, such as delivery to a postal address.
+2. The evidence has an issuance process that results in the delivery of the evidence to the person to whom it relates, such as delivery to a postal address, issuance in person, or through a protected remote provisioning process.

 3. The evidence contains the name of the claimed identity.